danybeltran/MERN_CRUD/README.md

 npm install
 ```

+Inside the `./backend/` directory, create a `.env` file and set the ATLAS_URI to the one you will use.

+Something like:

+`
+ATLAS_URI=mongodb+srv://user:password@cluster0-v0g0t0.gcp.mongodb.net/test?retryWrites=true&w=majority

+`

-After that installing the dependencies, make sure to first start the express server.
+After that, installing the dependencies, make sure to first start the express server.
 On the terminal, from the root (`./`) directory, run the following command:

 ```
 cd backend && nodemon server.js